daattali/daattali.github.io/2016-08-18-visualize-git-commits-time.md

 # R code used to generate this data {#code}

+If you want to replicate these kinds of plots, here is the exact R code that was used to generate all the plots.
+The two functions you need to call are `create_git_log_file()` to generate the data file, and then `plot_git_commits()` to visualize the data.

 ```r
 #' Plot the time or date of your git commits
 #'